SamyPesse/devos/README.md

 		* Clock
 		* EXT2 (read only)
 		* Boch VBE
+	* Userland :
+		* API Posix
+		* LibC
+		* "Can" run a shell or some excutables like Lua, ...

 ## Build & Run using Vagrant (for OS X and Linux users)